paulad8/JS_quiz/docs/README.md

 ### DESIGN

 #### COLOUR PALETTE
-Consistent across all devices, the colour palette was inspired by our big, blue sky and passenger air travel, so shades of blue, grey and white were used.
+The colour palette, which is consistent across all devices, was inspired by our big, blue sky and passenger air travel, so shades of blue, grey, and white were used.

 ![QUIZLY Colour pallette](/docs/QUIZLY-colour-palette.png)